jcebel/packer-backend/README.md

 # packer-backend
 This is the Backend Application of Packer.

+This was part of a student's project at Technical University of Munich

 ## Production environment
 Currently the packer-backend is also deployed on AWS.
 For more information please contact [alex](mailto:alexandros.tsakpinis@googlemail.com).